-The primary objective of this course is to teach the student to program effectively in Visual Basic.
+The primary objective of this course is to teach interactive web sites.
 At the completion of this course, the following objectives should have been accomplished:

 Requirements and Grading: The student will be expected to complete all assigned work.
 This is an advanced course and debugging is the responsibility of the student.
 Learning to effectively debug your own work is a critical programming skill.
 Homework assignments will be due in a week, programs will be due in two weeks.
 There will be approximately one assignment per week (occasionally two).
 Quizzes, when given, will count as a homework assignment.
 In addition there will be a final exam.
 Grading percents are:

 Evaluation:Assignments, programs and exams are graded using either number grades or letter grades based on the